-For those of you eager to hit the slopes, it may be difficult to choose between the variety of ski resorts around New Zealand.
+For those of you eager to hit the slopes, it can be difficult to pick between the variety of ski resorts around New Zealand.
 From skiing to snowboarding, New Zealand offers some exemplary ski fields that make an unforgettable winter holiday.
-Hence why Secret have decided to track down some iconic resorts with plenty of adrenaline activities, facilities and much more.
-Check out 10 of the best New Zealand ski resorts.
+Indeed, we’ve found 10 of the best New Zealand ski resorts with plenty of adrenaline activities, top-quality facilities and more.

 1. Coronet Peak

 This Queenstown resort features skiing and sledding for all ages.
-Opt to appreciate stunning sunsets and sunrises at Coronet Peak as you slide down the slopes with your mates.
+Appreciate stunning sunsets and sunrises at Coronet Peak as you slide down the slopes with your mates.
 This resort is home to the most epic night skiing, fantastic dining experiences, plenty of shops, great nightlife and more.
-A perfect winter activity for both families and groups of friends.
-With amazing deals now on, you better act fast.
+A perfect winter getaway for both families and groups of friends.
 Visit the Coronet Peak website for more information.

 📍 Coronet Peak Ski Area, Queenstown 9371, New Zealand